 This Q&A session originally appeared as a blog post from TJ Hillinger, Vice President at Avalon Consulting.
 It was then re-printed in the DMAW Monthly Newsletter.
-The panel discussion included ROI’s own Gina VanderLoop, Steve Alexander, Principal of Alexander Strategies, Rose Simmonds, Director of Direct Marketing of League of Women Voters, and John Perell, Director of Direct Response at Smithsonian Institution.
+The panel discussion included ROI’s own Gina VanderLoop, Steve Alexander, Principal of Alexander Strategies, Rose Simmonds, Director of Direct Marketing of the League of Women Voters, and John Perell, Director of Direct Response at the Smithsonian Institution.

 How do you recognize that it’s time to undertake a database conversion?

 Steve: If your current system keeps you from executing your most robust fundraising program, it’s time to move to a new system.
 For example, if your organization expands into new fundraising channels, but your database system prevents you from maximizing revenue and donor engagement, it’s time to convert.

 Sometimes the problem lies with users who have not been appropriately trained.
 If you have a system that can do what you require, but fundraisers do not understand how to do it, invest in training, not conversion.
 Also, consider how your current vendor may be able to meet new user demands before you convert.
 It may be more efficient to make the most of your existing system instead of converting to a new one.

 Gina: Necessity is the best and most compelling reason to convert a database—so if your current system is being sunsetted (more and more common these days!) or has reached its capacity to handle your data needs, then it’s time to convert.
 If your system cannot easily integrate with the communications channels and systems you rely on to effectively achieve your business goals and mission, you must move on.

 John: A good reason to convert is if you need a system with greater functionality specifically designed for direct response fundraising, with online CRM and an email platform integrated into the database.